As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Delaware

-General contractors in Delaware do not require a trade license, but you will need to obtain a business license and register with the Delaware Division of Revenue.
+General contractors in Delaware do not require a trade license, but you must get a business license and register with the Delaware Division of Revenue.

 Florida

-As a general contractor, you must have a state license to work in Florida.
-The license is awarded by the Florida Department of Business and Professional Regulation.
+You must have a state license to work in Florida as a general contractor.
+The Florida Department of Business and Professional Regulation regulates these licenses.

 There are different types of licenses based on what kind of classification your business falls under: